nolanlawson/webrebels-2016/README.md

 Offline: a love story
 =====

-Nolan's presentation for Budapest Mobile meetup.
+Nolan's presentation for Web Rebels 2016.